tgmz/de.tgmz.aqua.connection.zowe/README.md

 # ZOWE connector for IBM Aqua

-Add this plugin to your IBM Aqua 3.3 installation to connect to an IBM mainframe via its REST interface.
+Adds the ability to connect a z/OS Explorer (IBM Aqua 3.x) installation to an IBM mainframe entirely via REST (ZOWE).

 See this projects WIKI for further information.